 I didn't even think about building my own, after reading about all the necessary precautions one must to follow when working with high voltage circuits.
 I decided to just buy a ready made linear power supply.
 I've found one based on Zero Zone board.
-It can go up to 24 Volts with 0.6 Amperes, which is enough for M3.
+It can go up to 24 V at 0.6 A, which is enough for M3.

 That has turned out to be the most interesting experience for me.
 Assembled board is quite big (7" x 5") and tall, and a ventilated case is recommended.
 I found these requirements to be quite close to those of Mini-ITX PC form factor, and started looking for a nice looking computer case.
 I ended up buying Morex 557 Universal Mini-ITX case.
 Here is where the challenges has started.